 Most data within Cryptographic Tokens formatted for use in the Tunneled Packet Security Protocol shall be stored within a single Data Object that is accessible using the PKCS #11 [26] Cryptoki interface.
 The only data related to the Security Protocol not stored within the single Data Object shall be the Private Key of each Cryptographic Token.

-The data within the single Data Object shall be stored with all the stored values in sequence from the beginning to the end of the Data Object, using an Identifier value for each Data Item within the Data Object, with each Identifier followed by a Length value for the Data Item.
-The Length associated with a Data Item shall indicate the number of Bytes of the Data Item payload that immediately follow the last Byte of the Length and immediately precede the next Data Item Identifier, if there is one.
-The end of the Data Object is found using the value carried in the Data Object Length Data Item.
+Data Items, their Locations, and their Lengths are defined in Table 6.8, and the semantics of the various Data Item payloads are described in the paragraphs following the table.
+The data within the single Data Object shall be stored with all the stored values in sequence from the beginning to the end of the Data Object, using a 2-byte Location value for each Data Item within the Data Object, with each Data Item except those at Locations 0x000B and 0x000C having the Length shown in the Length column of Table 6.8.
+The lengths of Locations 0x000B and 0x000C shall be determined as described in the semantics for their values below Table 6.8.
+The end of the Data Object is found using the value carried in the Data Object Length Data Item at Location 0x0006.

 The Data Items, their Identifiers, and their Lengths are defined in Table 6.7, and the semantics of the various Data Item payloads are described in the paragraphs following the table.